Statuses in Latin with translation. Quotes in Latin with translation

 [Est modus in rebus].

-There is a measure in things, that is, everything has a measure.
+There is a measure in things, that is, there is a measure for everything.

 46. Etiám sanáto vúlnĕre, cícatríx manét.

-And even when the wound has healed, the scar remains (Publius Syr).
+And even when the wound has healed, the scar remains (Publius Syrus).

 47. Ex libris.